-The white grape comes from Italy, Synonyms include Aiga Passera, Cacciadebiti, Caccione, Pagadebito, Passera, Passeretta Bianca, Passerina Bianca, Scacciadebito, Tramarina, Uva d'Oro, Uva Fermana and Tangerine.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Biancame.
+The white grape variety comes from Italy, Synonyms are Aiga Passera, Cacciadebiti, Caccione, Pagadebito, Passera, Passeretta Bianca, Passerina Bianca, Scacciadebito, Tramarina, Uva d'Oro, Uva Fermana and Weinbeerlein.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Biancame.
 Bombino Bianco.
 Mostosa.
 Trebbiano d'Abruzzo or Trebbiano Toscano be confused.

-It is a very old strain, presumably directly from Wild vines descended.
-Genetically almost identical to Passerina is the Greek variety Korinthiaki Lefki (Corinthe Blanc, Corinto Blanco, Korinti Lefki).
-This has already been done by Lambert J. of Babo (1790-1862) in 1844 and later by Pierre Galet detected.
+It is a very old variety that is believed to be straight from Wild vines descended.
+The Greek variety Korinthiaki Lefki (Corinthe Blanc, Corinto Blanco, Korinti Lefki) is genetically almost identical to Passerina.
+This was already done by Lambert J. von Babo (1790-1862) in 1844 and later by Pierre Galet (1921-2019).
 However, the two varieties differ slightly in the shape of the leaves and grapes.
-Presumably there is a Greek origin; a relationship exists in any case with the red variety korinthiaki, The Italian variety could have reached Italy as early as the 6th century.
-The picture is from the botanist Johann S. Kerner (1755-1830) from his catalog of grape varieties used at that time in Germany.
+There is probably a Greek origin; in any case, there is a relationship with the red variety korinthiaki, The Italian variety could have reached Italy as early as the 6th century.
+The picture is from the botanist Johann S. Kerner (1755-1830) from his catalog of German grape varieties.

-The name derives from "passera" (Italian for sparrow), because of these birds the small, extremely sweet berries are very much appreciated.
-The synonym name part "debit" (analogously "debt payer”) refers to the high yields.
-The late-ripening vine is prone to Botrytis, but resistant to frost and both mildews, It produces acid-rich, alcohol-rich white wines with aromas of peaches, apples and pears with a slight bitterness, which are also excellent for the production of sparkling wines.
+The name is derived from "passera" (Italian for sparrow) because these birds appreciate the small, extremely sweet berries.
+The synonym part of the name “debit” (meaning “debt payer”) refers to the high earnings.
+The late ripening vine is prone to Botrytis but resistant to frost and both mildews, It produces acid-stressed, alcohol-rich white wines with aromas of peaches, apples and pears with a slight bitterness, which are also ideal for the production of sparkling wines.
 The variety is also called table grape used.
-It is for example in the DOC white wines Controguerra (Abruzzo), as well Falerio dei Colli Ascolani.
-Offida and Terre di Offida (Trademarks) approved.
-The Italian acreage in 2010 totaled 894 hectares with an upward trend (ten years earlier it had been 767 hectares).
+For example, it is in the DOC white wines Controguerra (Abruzzo), as well Falerio dei Colli Ascolani.
+Offida and Terre di Offida (Brands) approved.
+The Italian acreage in 2010 totaled 894 hectares with a rising trend (ten years earlier it was 767 hectares).